mzhKU/colorpicker/readme.md

 The slider and input field properties are bound bidirectionally to the corresponding property on the model to keep them in sync with the model.

+## To do
+How should the radio buttons behave when a value that is not a strict basic color is set using the sliders or input fields?
+Out of a group at least one radio button has to be selected, but this is consistently possible if values other than 255 can be set.

 ![uml](./ColorPickerUML.png)